domoritz/hue-remote/README.md

 # hue-remote

 Hue remote built with an ESP8266.
+Documentation is at https://arduino-esp8266.readthedocs.io.

 ## Setup instructions